MJ Melendez Player Props: Royals vs. Orioles

 MJ Melendez At The Plate

-- Melendez has 12 doubles, two triples, five home runs and 26 walks while batting .218.
+- Melendez is batting .219 with 12 doubles, two triples, five home runs and 26 walks.

-- In 26.3% of his games this season, Melendez has had at least one RBI.
-He's picked up more than one in 12.3% and driven in three or more of his team's runs in two contests.
+- Melendez has an RBI in 15 of 58 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

+- In 36.2% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (10.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.